fridaysystems/inventory-presser/readme.txt

 = 13.8.0 =
 * [Added] Adds template tags `invp_get_the_last_modified()` and `invp_get_raw_last_modified()`
 * [Added] Registers all scripts and styles on the `enqueue_block_editor_assets` hook so blocks can use them
+* [Fixed] Adds & implements iFrameResizer.js in the [invp_iframe] shortcode instead of relying on the themes like _dealer to provide the library and resize iframes
 * [Fixed] Bug fix when looking for an SVG file path in the Carfax Widget
 * [Fixed] Bug fix in the `invp_get_the_transmission_speeds()` template tag.
 The single `$post_id` argument is now optional, matching all other template tags.